social-dist0rtion-protocol/paper-wallet/README.md

 First, get your `template.html` looking right.

-Then, edit `HOWMANY` in the `batch.js` and run it:
+Then, edit `HOWMANY` in the `batch-austin.js` (original version from Austin Griffin) and run it:
 ```
-node batch.js
+node batch-austin.js
 ```
 Also possible to generate without template (update background picture and sizes/positions of QR codes inside the script):
 ```
-node batch-cannes.js
+node batch.js
 ```

 This will generate a file called `wallets.pdf` and also `addresses.txt` for airdropping.